81 UK Small Business Statistics (Updated 2024)

 How many UK businesses export to the EU?

 Around 82% of all SMEs who are engaged in exporting are said to export to the EU.
-From this, it can be estimated that around 8% of all UK SME businesses export to the EU.
+From this, it can be estimated that around 8% of all UK SMEs export to the EU.
 This figure drops slightly to 7% when all UK businesses, regardless of size, are factored in.

 Small Business Data & Security Statistics